-Healesville Sanctuary is acknowledged as a world leader in Platypus care and research.
+Healesville Sanctuary is acknowledged as a world leader in Platypus breeding, care and research.

-We were the first in the world to breed this unique creature in captivity.
+We were the first in the world to breed this unique Ausrtralian mammal in captivity.
 In the 1930s, the Sanctuary was the first organisation to successfully keep and display Platypus.
-In the 1940s, Corrie, the first platypus ever bred in captivity, was hatched.
-Her birth made front-page news in London and New York.
+In the 1940s, Corrie, the first platypus ever bred in captivity, was hatched and her birth made front-page news in London and New York.

 That success was finally repeated 55 years later, in 1998, with the birth of twin Platypus, Barak and Yarra Yarra.
 This was followed with MacKenzie in 2000, Buran and Waddarang in 2008 and Ember in 2009.